amazon-ion/ion-schema/rfcs/ion_schema_2_0/open_content.md

 Allowing `name` and `id` to be used for custom constraints adds complexity to implementations and introduces edge cases that make the ISL rules more difficult for the developer to understand.
 Since there is no immediate use case for allowing `name` or `id` to be name-shadowed by a custom constraint, it seems like the simpler solution is to not allow these fields for open content.
 It would be a backwards compatible change if we decided, in a future version of ISL, to allow shadowing of `name` or `id`.

-There is no clear mitigation for the paradox of name-shadowing `user_content` in the header.
+There is no clear mitigation for the paradox of name-shadowing `user_reserved_fields` in the header.

 Each of these mitigations adds non-trivial amounts of implementation complexity and cognitive burden for Ion Schema users, so this was deemed unacceptable as a solution.

 **Special classes of keywords**

 Another alternative was to allow some keywords to be overridden, but not others.
-The keywords `id`, `name`, `user_content`, and `type` were proposed, but it was impossible to come up with a logical way to divide up those keywords that can be name-shadowed, and those that cannot.
+The keywords `id`, `name`, `user_reserved_fields`, and `type` were proposed, but it was impossible to come up with a logical way to divide up those keywords that can be name-shadowed, and those that cannot.
 If `type` is special, and cannot be name-shadowed, then so should its complement `not`.
 If both `type` and `not`, then so should all the algebraic and aggregation constraints—`all_of`, `any_of`, `one_of`, `element`, `fields`, and `ordered_elements`.
 This creates a slippery slope situation where it becomes increasingly untenable to argue that any known (as of Ion Schema 2.0) keyword should be allowed to be overridden.

 Therefore, it was deemed simplest to prohibit name-shadowing of any Ion Schema 2.0 keyword.
 This is a two-way door decision, as we can easily allow it in a future minor version if a use case arises.
 On the other hand, allowing name-shadowing of Ion Schema 2.0 keywords would be a (relatively speaking) one-way door decision, since taking away that capability would require a new major version on Ion Schema.

 ### Designate a specific field for user content, and do not allow anywhere else

 Rather than allowing arbitrary user keys inside type definition structs, we could define a single field for user-defined content.
-A straw-man proposal for such a field would be `user_content`.
+A straw-man proposal for such a field would be `user_reserved_fields`.
 This field could appear any number of times and have any value of any type.
 The biggest reason for this approach is that it is easier to implement because the schema system would not need to check the field names against a regex to determine whether a field is user content or not—there is only ever one field name for user content.

 Ultimately, this was rejected as being too restrictive for users of Ion Schema with no actual benefit for implementations because the proposal for custom constraints would require arbitrary fields in a type definition anyway.